Table of Contents

 How Do The Lawyers Get Paid From The Workers’ Compensation Claim?

-It’s important to note that workers’ comp lawyers do not directly deduct their fees from the amount they have secured for you.
-Instead, they follow a legal process to receive the payment they’re owed after the resolution of your workers’ compensation case.
+It’s important to note that workers’ comp lawyers do not directly deduct their fees from the amount they have pursued for you.
+Instead, they follow a legal process to acquire the payment they’re owed after the resolution of your workers’ compensation case.

 The Workers’ Compensation Appeals Board will first have to approve the attorney’s fees after considering the following factors:

-Basically, it all boils down to how good of a job your attorney did in representing you.
-If they performed exceptionally well, they might earn a higher percentage.
+Basically, it all boils down to how good a job your attorney did in representing you.
+If they performed exceptionally well, they might be able to justify a higher percentage.

 Factors That Affect Lawyer Fees For Worker Compensation